sanketsans/openAIenv/REINFORCE/Acrobot/readme.md

 )
 ```

+I used Adam optimizer with a learning rate of 0.01.
 I was able to achieve an **average reward(<-100.0)** over 100-episodes in less than 500 episodes, and an **average reward(<-90.0)** was achieved by 787th episode.

 Epochs: